alexeygrigorev/data-science-interviews/theory.md

 # Theoretical interview questions

-* The list of questions is based on this post: https://hackernoon.com/160-data-science-interview-questions-415s3y2a
+* The list of questions is based on [this post](https://medium.com/data-science-insider/160-data-science-interview-questions-14dbd8bf0a08?source=friends_link&sk=7acf122a017c672a95f70c7cb7b585c0)
 * Legend: 👶 easy ‍⭐️ medium 🚀 expert
 * Do you know how to answer questions without answers?
 Please create a PR
 * See an error?
 Please create a PR with fix